tramyruan3004/CSC1106_Group/README.md

 Folder Information:
 _curl
-    command - consists of all the curl commands used for creation, testing and assignment (GET, POST, PATCH) src
+    command - consists of all the curl commands used for creation, testing and assignment (GET, POST, PATCH, DELETE) src
     routes
         assign.rs - consists of GET and POST for bugs assignment, including error handling and access control